paninski-lab/yass/doc/blocks.rst

 Using pre-built pipeline
 ========================

+Note: this document is outdated.
+The default pipeline has changed but not documented yet.

 YASS provides with a pre-built pipeline for spike sorting, which consists of five parts: preprocess, detect, cluster, make templates and deconvolute.